Drish83/Drish83.github.io/_pages/about.md

   - /about.html
 ---

-: Contact: drishti.jain@u.nus.edu
+Contact: drishti.jain@u.nus.edu

 Hello!
 I'm Drishti Jain, a proud alumnus of the National University of Singapore, where I recently completed my Master's in Computing, specializing in Artificial Intelligence.
 My journey in the tech world has been rich and diverse, encompassing extensive hands-on experience in Machine Learning, Artificial Intelligence, Computer Vision, and Data Analysis.
 This expertise is not just academic; it's been honed and validated through a series of challenging projects, internships, and professional engagements, including working with Large Language Models.

-But hey, I'm not just a tech enthusiast!
+But, I'm not just a tech enthusiast!
 I'm a firm believer in living life to its fullest and learning something new every day.
-When I'm not glued to my computer screen, you might catch me in the wild – maybe strategizing over a board game, swinging a badminton racket, wandering around new places, or even trying my hand at fencing (fair warning: I'm still figuring out which end of the sword is which).
+When I'm not glued to my computer screen, you might catch me strategizing over a board game, swinging a badminton racket, wandering around new places, or even trying my hand at fencing.